Interpolation between modified logarithmic Sobolev and Poincare inequalities for quantum Markovian dynamics: Quantum interpolation functional inequalities

+which we call the quantum Beckner's inequality.
+By analogy with the classical case \eqref{ineq_e}, we can also easily define the quantum dual Beckner's inequality; see \eqref{ineq_dbecq} below.

-\begin{definition} For a primitive QMS $\mc{P}_t$ with generator $\mc{L}$ satisfying $\si$-DBC, let $\mc{E}_{p,\mc{L}}$ be the $p$-Dirichlet form \eqref{def:p_diri}.
-Then we say that the QMS $\mc{P}_t$ satisfies: \begin{enumerate}[1.] \item the Poincar\'{e} inequality if there exists a constant $\lad > 0$ such that for all $X \in \mc{B}(\mc{H})$,
+Let us now formally define the quantum functional inequalities in the Heisenberg picture, which will be the main focus in the following sections. \begin{definition} For a primitive QMS $\mc{P}_t$ with generator $\mc{L}$ \mb{satisfying $\si$-{\rm KMS DBC} for some $\si \in \dhh$}, let $\mc{E}_{p,\mc{L}}$ be the associated $p$-Dirichlet form \eqref{def:p_diri}.
+Then we say that $\mc{P}_t$ satisfies: \begin{enumerate}[1.] \item the Poincar\'{e} inequality if there exists a constant $\lad > 0$ such that for all $X \in \mc{B}(\mc{H})$,